B-doi/Deskmaster/README.md

+RUN 0Main.py not saver.bat in order to run the program

 Important:
 ⚠️⚠️ LOADING AND MOVING WILL BRIEFLY KILL THE WINDOWS FILE EXPORER, make sure nothing is being uploaded/downloaded/deleted/moved around as it may corrupt the data ⚠️⚠️